TranscribeJs/transcribejs.dev/content/docs/streamtranscriber.md

 const streamTranscriber = new StreamTranscriber({
   createModule, // create module function from emscripten wasm build
   model: "/your/project/model.bin", // can be path to model file, or File() object
-  workerPath: "/your/project", // set path to directory of shout.wasm.worker.mjs
   audioWorkletsPath: "/your/project/audio-worklets", // set path to directory of vad.js, buffer.js

   // called on new transcription